azhwani/optional/README.md

 # Optional benefits:
 - Null checks are not required
 - No more NullPointerException
-- Create a clean and neat code
+- Create clean and neat code
 - Avoid boiler plate code